-There are a number of excursions during the year, including a weekend trip to French Island.
+There are a number of excursions during the year.

-All students study the processes that occur in the natural environment and attend several excursions each semester.
+All students study the processes that occur in the hydrosphere and biosphere and take part in several excursions each semester.

-You'll continue with your specialisations and explore processes occurring in the hydrosphere and lithosphere.
+You'll continue with your specialisations and explore processes occurring in the atmosphere and lithosphere.